 They satisfy every kind of loan customer – that's their big strength.
 They have a nice enough website for online customers.
-They have loan professionals ready to online chat with you, or if you'd rather pick up the phone and talk to a human, they'll happily comply.
-And if you'd rather sit across the desk from your loan officer in person, they can satisfy that need as well, with about 150 brick and mortar locations nationwide.
+You can apply for a loan digitally or if you'd rather pick up the phone and talk to a human, they'll happily comply.
+And if you'd rather sit across the desk from your loan officer in person, they can satisfy that need as well, with about 200 brick and mortar branch locations nationwide.

 One last thing – the company is clearly looking for repeat business from satisfied customers.
 They have a "lifetime guarantee" on mortgages where they will not charge fees for future refinances (which is good, because the average person refinances every seven years).
 I find this approach refreshing – they want you to come back (LoanDepot Lifetime Guarantee: Terms and Conditions apply.
 Please refer to the website www.loandepot.com/MyGuarantee for the most current terms and conditions as they are subject to change without notice)

 One more thing - while I found their website decent, it's a solid B in my mind.
 In other words, I have found other company's websites a little easier to navigate when looking for specific information.

 They have an A+ rating with the Better Business Bureau, which is always reassuring.
-They get 4.3 out of 5 stars from consumers at CreditKarma, and you can find reviews on YELP as well for their various loan stores.
+You can find reviews on CreditKarma, Bankrate, and you can find reviews on YELP for their various branch locations.
 In general terms, the public seems pretty happy with them overall.